g3ntrix/SQLiteTrim/README.md

     python sqlite_trim.py
     ```

+3. **Choose Interface**:
+    - At startup, choose whether to use the GUI or terminal interface.

-3. **Follow the Interactive Prompts**:
+4. **Follow the Interactive Prompts**:
-    - Choose to delete a single row or a range of rows.
+    - Choose to delete a single row, delete a range of rows, or merge two databases.
-    - Enter the ID(s) as prompted.
+    - Enter the ID(s) or file paths as prompted.
     - The modified database will be saved with a new name, preserving the original file.

 ## Important Notes